Skip to main content

 If a person resides in a nursing home or hospital and discharge is not expected in the next eight weeks, indicate how the nursing home is being paid (Privately Paid or Publicly Funded).
 If the person is expected to be discharged within the next eight weeks, try to be as accurate as possible with the "Who Will Help in the Next 8 Weeks?" boxes.
 Record the help the person will need once at home.
 Many individuals are discharged to their own homes with a mixture of public, private, and unpaid care giving services.

-5.4 Identifying Primary and Secondary Diagnoses
+5.4 Selecting Primary and Secondary Diagnoses

 5.5 Activities of Daily Living (ADLs)